 After several years of this, culminating in being signed off work from my primary school teaching job, I found myself utterly lost.
 I lay on my best friend’s bed, alone in her house, utterly bereft.
 My life felt meaningless and arbitrary, and after so long fighting against this feeling of worthlessness, I googled the least painful ways to take my life and bawled.

 Thinking back to then, I know my impulse wasn’t to die.
-It was the desperate action of an exhausted, confused human who just wanted the gruelling day-to-day struggle to get easier.
-That day echoes in my head often, because for whatever reason, it gave me the kick up the backside I so desperately needed to take steps to change.
+It was the desperate act of an exhausted, confused human who just wanted the grueling day-to-day struggle to get easier.
+That day echoes in my head often, because, for whatever reason, it gave me the kick up the backside I so desperately needed to take steps to change.